onionoino/klee/README.md

 technology for the backend to store data in a privacy focussed way.
 It will be a live app in that it will actively collect location pings regularly, and provide chart analysis function.

+## Software Description

+The application records users' personal data through daily questionnaires.
+The historical data is displayed in real-time charts and stored encrypted in a Solid pod.
+Users have complete control over their data, and the app also provides analytics based on the historical data to assess and improve the diabetes status of the users.

+## Features

+* Daily questionnaires for data collection
+* Real-time chart visualizations
+* Data encryption
+* Complete user data control
+* Diabetes status analytics